cncf/tag-security/governance/charter.md

 and [Governance](#governance) section describes how our operations are consistent with CNCF policies with links to more detailed documents.

-**Mission:** to reduce risk that cloud native applications expose end user data or allow other unintended access.
+**Mission:** to reduce risk that cloud native applications expose end user data or allow other unauthorized access.

 ## Motivation
 Security has been an area in which open source can flourish and sometimes